 If your current life was a prison, would your friends be the guards, or the people you’d be plotting your escape plan with ?

 Assessing Your Peers

 Take a moment to think about the people you spend most time with in your life (5-10 should be enough).
 I’m not talking about the best friends you rarely see here, but the people you are surrounded by most frequently.
 This includes:

 • Online communities

 • What appears in your Facebook news feed

-When you’re ready writing down this list, write down for each person what their key qualities & character traits are.
+When you’re done writing down this list, write down for each person what their key qualities & character traits are.
 Where do their priorities lie in life?
 How do they spend their time?
 How would you describe their mindset?

-Keeping in mind mindsets spread as fast as Rihanna’s recently leaked sex tape, it’s pretty safe to say that these people you spend most time with are a good indicator of what kind of person you’ll be 5 years from now.
+Keeping in mind that mindsets spread as fast as Rihanna’s recently leaked sex tape, it’s safe to say that these people you spend most time with are a good indicator of what kind of person you’ll be 5 years from now.

-Now write down how you’d like to see yourself in 5 years.
+So now write down how you’d like to see yourself in 5 years.
 What kind of (wo)man do you want to be?
 What would you want your life and mindset to look like?